-For example: a member accidentally causes a five car collision and has an auto policy with bodily injury limits of $300,000 per person, $500,00 per accident, and $100,000 in property damage liability.
+For example: a member accidentally causes a five car collision and has an auto policy with bodily injury limits of $300,000 per person, $500,000 per accident, and $100,000 in property damage liability.
 If this member hurt 10 people with a total injury amount of $750,000 plus auto repairs, the policy might not cover everything.

 The umbrella policy would help cover anything the auto policy did not.

-In order to purchase an umbrella policy with USAA, members are required to maintain the following coverage and limits:
+For personal umbrella coverage, members are required to maintain the following coverage and limits:

-Members cannot make any changes to their policy online.
+Members cannot make any changes to their insurance policy online.
 USAA states that this is because some umbrella transactions are too complex and require help from a customer service representative.